EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 metaDescription: 'Advanced types in EntityGraphQL'
 ---

 So far we've only been dealing with GraphQL Object types.
 Types that are part of the object graph and have fields.
-These are the most common type in our schema, but lets look at the other types we can use.
+These are the most common type in our schema, but let's look at the other types we can use.

 # Scalar Types

-We learnt previous that the [GraphQL spec](https://graphql.org/learn/schema/#scalar-types) defines the following built in scalar types.
+We learnt previously that the [GraphQL spec](https://graphql.org/learn/schema/#scalar-types) defines the following built in scalar types.

 - Int: A signed 32‐bit integer.
 - Float: A signed double-precision floating-point value.